NBA Finals: Cavaliers vs. Warriors

 Photos:NBA Finals: Cavaliers vs. Warriors

-Golden State shooting guard Klay Thompson, left, and James go for a loose ball.
+Golden State's Klay Thompson competes with James for a loose ball.

 Hide Caption